Family Reunification Parole Processes

 Step 2: Petitioner submits Form I-134A online.

-- After receiving an invitation, the U.S. citizen or lawful permanent resident petitioner who filed the approved Form I-130 on behalf of the beneficiaries will initiate this process by submitting a Form I-134A for each beneficiary with USCIS through the online myUSCIS web portal.
-The Form I-134A identifies and collects information on both the petitioner and the beneficiary and it is important that the petitioner include accurate information about the beneficiary, including the beneficiary’s email address.
-The petitioner must submit a separate Form I-134A for each beneficiary they are seeking to support, including derivatives and add-on derivatives of the principal beneficiary, and may include information about co-supporters.
+- After receiving an invitation, the U.S. citizen or lawful permanent resident petitioner who filed the approved Form I-130 on behalf of the beneficiary will begin this process by submitting a Form I-134A for each beneficiary with USCIS through the online myUSCIS web portal.

 Step 3: Beneficiary electronically provides information supporting the request.